Providing state-of-the-art preventive and restorative treatment in a friendly, caring, comfortable environment

 In an effort to meet today’s standard of beauty and “health,” many people are quick to try the newest crash diet fad without ever realizing that it may in fact be an incorrect way to diet.
 Crash dieters who fast excessively, or try every new trend, tend to have a lack, or decreased amount, of certain vitamins, most notably Vitamins D, B-12, and calcium.
 They also tend to lack certain minerals and proteins in their diets.

-These are very important vitamins, especially for the health of the teeth and gums.
+These are crucial vitamins, especially for the health of the teeth and gums.
 What can also occur is that dieters tend to have a diet high in fruits, which may contain a high content of natural sugars.
 These sugars tend to decay and erode the enamel of the teeth.

 Mints, used to combat the bad breath associated with Ketosis caused by an unbalanced protein diet and so-called “power bars,” can further decay your teeth.

-Dieters also tend to take diet pills that may cause a decrease in saliva flow as a side effect.
+Dieters also tend to take diet pills that may result in a reduction in saliva flow as a side effect.
 This decrease in saliva flow tends to increase the acid levels in the mouth, which may cause an increased level of cavity formation.
 Antidepressants and decongestants have the same effect.

 Dr. Allen cares about the health and well-being of her patients.
 If you are currently on a diet that restricts certain food groups and/or you are taking a supplement or prescription diet aid, your oral health may compromised and in need of attention.

 Please discuss any of these changes in diet or methods of weight control with Dr. Allen at your next appointment, and any problems or discomfort you may be experiencing in your teeth and gums.
 Dr. Allen has many conservative measures to prevent and alleviate these conditions.
 Preventing a dental situation before it becomes a problem can save not only your teeth but discomfort, time, money, and your health.